-- 11.1 The Contract takes effect on the date of or (if different) the date specified in the Order Form and ends on the earlier of the date of expiry or termination of the Contract or earlier if required by Law. - 11.2 The Buyer can extend the Contract where set out in the Order Form in accordance with the terms in the Order Form.
+- 11.1 The Contract takes effect on the date of or (if different) the date specified in the Order Form and ends on the earlier of the date of expiry or termination of the Contract or earlier if required by Law. - 11.2 The Buyer can extend the Contract by written agreement with the Supplier in accordance with clause 24.